Rescuers search through mud and debris as deaths rise to 151 in landslides in southern India

 NEW DELHI (AP) — Hundreds of rescue workers searched through mud and debris Wednesday from multiple landslides that have killed at least 151 people in southern India, police said.

+P.M Manoj, a spokesman for the state’s top elected official, said 187 people were unaccounted for.
+Seventy-seven bodies have been identified so far and mostly handed to their relatives, he added.

+More than 5,500 people have been rescued from landslide-hit areas, said the state’s top elected official, Pinarayi Vijayan.

-More than a dozen bodies were found overnight, Aijaz said, as over 300 rescuers worked to pull out people stuck under mud and debris, but their efforts were hampered by blocked roads and unstable terrain.
+More than a dozen bodies were found overnight, Aijaz said, as over 300 rescuers worked to pull out people stuck under mud and debris, but blocked roads and unstable terrain hampered their efforts.

+The Indian Army was constructing a temporary bridge after the main bridge linking one of the worst-affected areas was swept away by the landslides.
+Images from the site also showed rescue workers making their way through muck and floodwaters, while a land excavator was clearing the debris.

+O.S.
+Jerry, a cardamom estate manager, said he regularly traveled through the district.

-“Efforts to locate missing persons continue with all available resources,” their statement said.
+“Efforts to locate missing persons continue with all available resources,” he said.

 Mundakka is in an area highly prone to disasters.
 However, the gushing soil, gravel, and rock reached the town of Chooralmala, 6 kilometers (3.7 miles) away.

-Vijayan said more than 3,000 people have been moved to relief camps.
-The government is ensuring the delivery of food and essential items to the relief camps.
+Manoj said more than 8,300 people have been moved to 82 government-run relief camps.
+The government is ensuring food delivery and essential items to the relief camps.

 Authorities sent vehicles carrying 20,000 liters of drinking water to the disaster area.
 Temporary hospitals are being set up, the statement said on Tuesday night.